 Though I loved performing and songwriting, I was also still deeply interested in understanding how music could be used as a tool for healing.
 I discovered how powerful and transformative music could be while completing my 1,000hr music therapy internship at Boston Children's Hospital in 2013.
 All the while, I continued to write music, to express the feelings and questions that I had, to understand what was happening in the world around me.
 I continued to pursue this path of healing and self-discovery through completing a certified yoga teacher training at South Boston Yoga, more deeply practicing meditation and mindfulness.
 I also began to explore the healing benefits of essential oils, and other healing modalities.

 In 2018, I moved to the mountains of New Mexico to be closer to nature, and live a more peaceful lifestyle.
 I also changed my name from Hannah Christianson to Hannah Lou Woods.
-(Still working on re-branding here on my artist page!)
-Currently, I love to teach songwriting as a tool for self-transformation, I love producing other artists, and I continue to perform and share my music around the US (though mostly in New Mexico these days!).
+Currently, I love to teach songwriting as a tool for self-transformation, I love producing other artists, and I continue to perform and share my music.
 I also have been exploring how to bridge music and yoga/mindfulness through unique workshops and performances, blending my experience and knowledge together to assist others in developing and expressing their own voice as well.

 And of course, I continue to write and express and explore and discover what it means to be a person navigating this mysterious world of existence: through words, art, sound, and song.